lswh/courseragcd/README.md

-# courseragcd
+# tidydatacourseproject
-Code base for the Course Project in Getting and Cleaning Data for January 2015 batch.
+Getting and Cleaning Data Course Project for tidying a given dataset.
+This code contains a single R file suitable for the UCH wearable technology database.
+The Codebook file contains the specific instructions on the algorithm.